dotmesh-io/docs/hugo/content/references/api.md

 $ <kbd>echo VlZLR1lDQzNHNEs1RzJRTTNHTElWVEVDVlNCV1dKWkQK | base64 -d</kbd>
 <em>VVKGYCC3G4K5G2QM3GLIVTECVSBWWJZD</em>
 </pre></div>

-It's also possible to authenticate to the API by submitting a user's password instead of their API key.
-The password is intended for use when users log into administrative interfaces and supply their username and password through a login screen, rather than being stored; API keys are intended to be stored, and can be easily revoked by the user, so most uses of the API should use an API key instead.
-The one exception is API methods to manage the user account, which are explicitly prohibited from use with just an API key, so that a lost API key is not able to permanently compromise an account.
-These will be discussed below.

 Requests must be sent with a `Content-Type` of `application/json`, and comply with the [JSON-RPC v2 specifiation](http://www.jsonrpc.org/specification), like so: